-To help us gauge the health and behaviour of wombats, we use motion sensitive cameras to monitor several warrens for activity.
+To help us gauge the health and behaviour of wombats, we use motion sensitive cameras to monitor a number of warrens across different areas and habitat types for activity.
 These cameras are triggered by animal motion and then record a fixed length period of video or take one or more still photographs.

 Some more of the wildlife captured by the cameras: